-A common response when we realize someone is doing something for attention is to “catch” them in the act, naming “you’re just looking for attention,” but this is rarely a constructive response.
-On the contrary- it pushes the person away instead of inviting them into the connection they are seeking.
+A common response when we realize someone is doing something for attention is to “catch” them in the act, naming, “you’re just looking for attention,” but this is rarely a constructive response.
+On the contrary – it pushes the person away instead of inviting them into the connection they seek.

 Usually, we respond negatively to attention-seeking behavior because we were parented that way, or because we feel overwhelmed by trying to locate and meet our child’s needs.
-It can be frustrating to be pushed away and simultaneously needed so deeply by adolescence, and many parents can use support navigating this time in their child’s life..
+It can be frustrating to be pushed away and simultaneously needed so deeply by adolescence.
+Many parents can use support in navigating this time in their child’s life.

-The reality is we may not always (or even, often) have the capacity to understand what’s not being spoken or the resources to provide what kids need from us- and that’s ok.
-Parents don’t have to meet every need, respond to every bid for connection, and resolve every issue: we just need to do our best and call in backup when we need it.
+The reality is we may not always (or even, often) have the capacity to understand what’s not being spoken or the resources to provide what kids need from us – and that’s ok.
+Parents don’t have to meet every need, respond to every bid for connection, and resolve every issue.
+We need to do our best and call in backup when needed.

 When children and teens ask for attention, the job of the parent, caregiver, counselor, or educator is to show up, affirm, and do our best.
-When our best isn’t enough, it’s time to reach out to outside resources- even if that means facing our own fears of having our limits seen by someone else.
+When our best isn’t enough, it’s time to reach out to outside resources – even if that means facing our fears of having our limits seen by someone else.

 Attention-Seeking Kids in Therapy

-This is one reason why therapy, even short-term, can be helpful to families: The role of the therapist is often one of interpreter: helping both kids and parents understand what’s really happening, so the family can work with the underlying challenges instead of the behavior.
+This is one reason why therapy, even short-term, can be helpful to families.
+The role of the therapist is often one of an interpreter: helping both kids and parents understand what’s really happening, so the family can work with the underlying challenges instead of the behavior.

 Kids are often distressed by their own acting out.